Rigidities of Isoperimetric inequality under nonnegative Ricci curvature: Introduction

 with $\mm_{\alpha}$ concentrated on the geodesic ray from $o$ through $\alpha$ and $\mm_{\alpha}$ can be identified (via the unitary speed parametrisation of the ray) with $N \omega_{N} \AVR_{X} t^{N-1} \mathcal{L}^{1}\llcorner_{[0,\infty)}$. \end{theorem}

 The essentially non-branching assumption in Theorem \ref{T:main1} is necessary to prevent pathological situation within the synthetic $\CD$ theory (see for instance the local-to-global property \cite{CMi}) and it is verified both by the class of weighted manifolds and the $\RCD(0,N)$ spaces.
+The uniqueness of the point $o$ has to be meant in the sense that ball $E$ has a unique center, i.e., if $B_\rho(o)=E=B_\rho(o')$, then $o=o'$.
+The minimizer can be non-unique: for instance, in the $\CD(0,2)$ space $(\R\times[0,\infty), |\,\cdot\,|,\L^2)$, all balls centered in $(x,0)$, $x\in\R$ are isoperimetric sets.

 It has also to be noticed that is usually rare to obtain rigidities in our generality where the failure of the linearity of Laplace operator prevents the use of several known rigidities results.
 Nonetheless the isoperimetric inequality seems to make an exception (see also \cite{CavMagMon} where optimal sets where obtained in the same generality in the regime $K>0$ by a quantitative analysis).
-As a side remark we also underline that apparently the symmetry of $E$ was not anticipated by any of the hypothesis of Theorem \ref{T:main1}.

 In the more regular setting of $\RCD(0,N)$ spaces one can invoke \cite[Theorem 1.1]{GuidoNicola}, the so-called ``volume cone implies metric cone'', so to improve the measure rigidity of Theorem \ref{T:main1} valid in the $\CD(0,N)$ setting to the stronger metric rigidity.